 - Removable Media

-When building a CSfC solution for data at rest, use the Capability Package to determine what the requirements are for each component, reference the sample solution designs, and then find a provider on the CSfC Components List from which to source each required component.
+When building a CSfC solution for data at rest, use the Capability Package to determine the requirements for each component, reference the sample solution designs, and then find a provider on the CSfC Components List from which to source each required component.

 Use Cases for the CSfC Data at Rest Capability Package